 Our aim is to reward pupils for effort, achievement and positive behaviour, while instilling in them the desire to want to do these things naturally without expecting a reward.
 We use sanctions when necessary to encourage pupils to accept responsibility for their behaviour (See Behaviour Policy for our Reward and Sanctions Guidelines).
-The Traffic Light system is used to give warnings and encourage the girls to work hard to receive their Golden Time at the end of the week.

 We recognise pupils who are socially aware, kind to others and inclusive.
-This is celebrated with our weekly Star of the Week award in each form class, along with our termly Merit Badges.
+This is celebrated with our weekly Star of the Week award in each form class.
 Pupils also collect House Points which can be awarded for particular qualities they show or acts of kindness towards others, in addition to good work.

-Prize Giving: We have a Prize Giving at both Houses at the end of the Summer Term to celebrate effort and achievement in work and behaviour.
-At the end of the year, the Elizabeth Cup is awarded to a Year 1 pupil who has shown the particular qualities of kindness, sharing and friendship.
-In Years 3 and 6, cups are awarded for overall contribution to the life of the school.
+End of Year Celebration Assembly: In the Summer Term, we have an 'End of Year Celebration Assembly' at both Houses to recognise effort, progress and achievement in work and behaviour.
+The Elizabeth Cup is awarded to a Year 1 pupil who has shown the particular qualities of kindness, sharing and friendship.
+In Year 6, cups are awarded for overall contribution to the life of the school.
 A pupil in Year 6 will also be presented with the 'Kindness' cup and the 'Values' cup (Olympic cup) - these cups are voted for by the staff at the school.
 The Year 6 'Friendship' cup is voted for by the pupils themselves.